bjmckenz/fire0/README.md

 NEW_USER_ROLE=user
 ```

-If you are using the default/include SQLite3 database, add:
+If you are using Postgres, add:

 ```
-DB=./data/sample.db
+PGCONNECT=postgres://bjmckenz@localhost:5432/containers
 ```

+* Substitute at least your name, and perhaps where your DB is installed.

-If you want to see what is going on with authentication and users, add:
+* If you want to see what is going on with authentication and users, add:

 ```
 AUTH_DEBUG=true
 ```

-This are your development params.
+These are your development params.

 ***DO NOT CHECK THIS FILE INTO GIT/GITHUB***

-# Porting from SQLite3 to a server-friendly DB

-Yes, you're going to want to do that.
-But until you start deploying, SQLite3 is fast and easy.

-When the time comes, you'll have to make some changes *(with respect to authentication - you're on your own for the rest of your application)*

-1. ```src/lib/server/database.js``` returns a persistent connection handle
-2. ```src/lib/server/role_utils.js``` accesses and updates the database on new user creation
-3. ```.env``` *(or your production environment variables)* contains database connection params
+# Installing and setting up a Pg Database

+2. Install PostgreSQL on your computer, or sign up for a hosted instance

+3. Create a database (e.g., 'containers')

+4. Make sure the ```.env``` file mentioned above is set up correctly.

+5. Consider installing the "PostgreSQL" VSCode extension by Weijan Chen so you can investigate the DB.

+4. Open a PSQL window and paste in the schema (from ```schema.sql```) in it.

 ## DB Design and Requirements